Student Groups at a Glance

 Association of Educational Psychology and Philosophy Scholars

-The Educational Studies Graduate Student Council or ESGSC was founded in 2013 by Christina Rouse, PhD Special Education; Lauren Porter, PhD QREM; Katy Zeneah, PhD School Psychology; and Charley Eschenbrenner, PhD School Psychology.
-The goal of this group is not only to bridge the gap between Educational Studies specializations but also to provide opportunities for students to share research, make connections, socialize, and be recognized.
+The Educational Studies Graduate Student Council was founded in 2013 by Christina Rouse, PhD, Special Education; Lauren Porter, PhD, QREM; Katy Zeneah, PhD, School Psychology; and Charley Eschenbrenner, PhD, School Psychology.
+The goal of this group is to bridge the gap between Educational Studies specializations and provide opportunities for students to share research, make connections, socialize, and be recognized.

 Each of our 14 specializations is represented on the council.
 Members of the council were nominated by faculty.
-Our Mission is to promote unity and build a tradition of leadership in specializations in the Department of Educational Studies.
+Its mission is to promote unity and build a tradition of leadership in specializations in the Department of Educational Studies.

-The purpose of ESTA is to advance the understanding and practice of the teaching abilities amongst the Graduate Associates within the department of Educational Studies (a part of the College of Education).
-Members of ESTA receive support, mentorship, and encouragement from one another to foster a reflective community of educators.
+The purpose of Educational Studies Teaching Associates is to advance the understanding and practice of the teaching abilities amongst the Graduate Associates within the Department of Educational Studies.
+Members of the group receive support, mentorship and encouragement from one another to foster a reflective community of educators.

 The goal of the group is to 1) promote academic and professional opportunities such as scholarship, grant, and professional development information; 2) provide opportunities for students to develop relationship with each other and the professionals in the field; 3) act as a communicator between this group and other student groups, clubs and teams in Department of Educational Studies and at the Ohio State University to disseminate updated news and opportunities; 4) Promote diversity among students, faculty, and staff in the Department of Education Studies.